Hey, everybody, it is Motivational Monday!

 You may even have to give up old friends or leave a job.

 If the people you hang around with are poisonous or energy vampires then you cannot be around them.
-If your job is a toxic environment you need to consider doing something else as soon as you possibly can.
+If your job is a toxic environment you need to consider doing something else immediately.
+Following your passion is great place to start.

 Sacrificing who you are right now in order to become who you want to be will not be easy.
 You will have to get comfortable with being uncomfortable but if you are committed to unleashing your inner greatness and becoming a better you, then the temporary pain will not stop you.

 2) Be committed to the process

 The process of becoming a better you is a long process.
 When you sacrifice who you are for who you want to become it can be very difficult.

 Old habits that you have had for 5, 10, or even 20 years will not go away overnight.

 Your views and opinions on different subjects will also not change overnight.
 It will take time to unlearn.

 There have been times early on during my own process where I was stuck in a certain mindset.
 If I would not have stayed committed to the process and not been open to change then I would be in the same place that I was in 2010…going nowhere fast.

 When I began my business that same year, I had no idea what I was doing.
 For the first 4 years, there was no consistent income coming through my business account.
 Fitman Performance Training, LLC was in name only!

 I did not know anything about marketing or how to attain clients.
 At the time I thought if I remained the same person then I could be successful through sheer force of will.

 No matter how mentally tough you are when you are failing badly, you can begin to question whether or not they can succeed when times get tough.
 You can begin to question if you have the stones to stay committed to the process.